protontypes/open-sustainable-technology/README.md

 - [Silicone](https://github.com/GranthamImperial/silicone) - Automated filling of detail in reported emission scenarios.
 - [gridemissions](https://github.com/jdechalendar/gridemissions) - Displays the hourly carbon footprint of the US electricity system.
 - [OpenClimate](https://github.com/Open-Earth-Foundation/OpenClimate) - Independent Climate Accounting Network in support of Paris Agreement goals.
+- [Scope3](https://github.com/scope3data/methodology) - Build a framework where the media and advertising industry can collaborate on best practices for measuring emissions from the advertising value chain.

 ### Carbon Credits and Capture